WeCanCodeIT/java-exercises/fundamentals-practice-problems/array-lists/index.md

     |baking soda|

-  1. Without manipulating your created list, and through ArrayList methods perform the following tasks:
+1. Use `List` methods to perform the following tasks:

-    - [ ] remove the flour
+    - Remove the flour.
-    - [ ] replace oil with olive oil
+    - Replace oil with olive oil.
-    - [ ] add milk as the first ingredient on the list
+    - Add milk as the first ingredient on the list.

-    - [ ] display the ingredients in the console with the label: "Bake a cake with these ingredients: "
+1. Display the ingredients in the console with the label: "Bake a cake with these ingredients:"